timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

-# Getting started with Prometheus and TimescaleDB
+# Getting Started with Prometheus and TimescaleDB

 If you've ever needed a monitoring solution for your infrastructure, then you've probably heard about [Prometheus][].
 Prometheus is an